NivenFernandes/Weather_Forecast/README.md

 It gets the weather details using an API from https://home.openweathermap.org/.

-By default it displays the current weather conditions of Rapid City
+By default it displays the current weather conditions in Rapid City

 ![Rapid City](SampleOutput/Screenshot1.png)